 As you become stronger and more resilient, help others who are struggling with substance use challenges.
 When you help other people, you feel good about yourself, which is one of the best defenses against substance use and relapse.
 Realizing you are capable of doing great things can help decrease high blood pressure, relieve anxiety and depression, ward off chronic pain like headaches and migraines, and lengthen your life, too.
 A great way to help another addict is to become a sponsor in a 12-step program yourself.

 At Genesis Recovery, we strive to help restore lives broken by addiction.
-Our treatment programs combine the 12-step process, clinical science, community, and spiritual and faith-based practices to reinvigorate your soul.
+Our treatment programs combine the 12-step process, clinical science, community, and holistic and multi-faceted practices to reinvigorate your soul.
 But we don’t stop there.
 Our dedicated staff members work with you to develop the skills you need for long-term sobriety.

 Contact us today at 619-797-7319 if you or a loved one are struggling with addiction challenges and are searching for a drug rehab center that will truly meet your recovery needs.